Willa Labelle Hotel Review Zakopane, Poland

 When we arrived the outside of the hotel looked inviting enough.
 There is a small reception area that is only staffed from 10:00am to 4:00pm.
 Any arrival outside that time needs to be pre-arranged with Willa Labelle directly.
 The front desk woman was very kind.
 She offered us refreshments as we waited to be checked-in.

 We got our key and headed off to our room.
-One thing to know is that the Willa Labelle has no elevator, so this might be a consideration for people who require one.
+One thing to know is that the Willa Labelle has no elevator.
+This might be a consideration for people who require one.

 The room itself is very spacious, especially for European standards.
 The bed was extremely comfortable and we had a nice balcony that looked out to the front of the hotel and beyond to Krupowki street.
 I have absolutely no complaints about the room itself.
 It was clean, comfortable, and booked at a fantastic price.
 I believe we paid about $50.00 dollars a night.

-Willa Labelle is in a fabulous location right on Krupówki street which is the main pedestrian tourist street going thru Zakopane.
-Krupówki street is where you will find all your shops, restaurants, and other touristy attractions.
-The hotel is set a little ways back from the street which allows room for a small parking lot in the front.
+Willa Labelle is in a fabulous location right on Krupówki street.
+Krupówki street is the main pedestrian tourist street going thru Zakopane.
+This street is where you will find all your shops, restaurants, and other touristy attractions.
+The hotel is set back from the street.
+This allows room for a small parking lot in the front.
 We didn’t have a car so I am not sure if you need to reserve parking but parking was free.

 The main con is that, while the location is ideal, there is a strip club located in the same building.
 Ok, yes, I know what you are thinking but hear me out on this one.
 If I had not read other reviews about there being a strip-club attached to the hotel I don’t think I necessarily would have even noticed.
 It has a very small entrance on the far side of the hotel and there was not a lot of traffic in and out but alas it is there.
 So make of it what you will.
 If this is the type of thing that would bother you then I would look elsewhere for accommodations.